sfg-autonomous-systems/sfg_apt_repo/README.md

     | ----------------- | ------------------------ |
     | `GPG_KEY_ID`      | The 16-character key ID. |
     | `GPG_PRIVATE_KEY` | The GPG private key.     |

+> [!important]
+> Once the GPG key is generated and the secret is created, delete the private key from your local machine.
+If the key is ever lost or compromised, do not attempt to recover it; generate a new key and update the secret instead.